 1. The Division of Berlin

-At the end of World War II, Berlin, the capital of Germany, was divided among the victorious Allied powers – the United States, the Soviet Union, Great Britain, and France.
-The city was split into four zones, each controlled by one of the occupying powers.
+After World War II ended, the city of Berlin, which is the capital of Germany, was occupied by four allied powers; United States, the Soviet Union, Great Britain and France.
+The city was divided into four sections and each section was under control of each occupying force.

-Over time, ideological differences between the Western Allies and the Soviet Union deepened, leading to the formal division of Germany in 1949.
-East Berlin became the capital of the German Democratic Republic (GDR), a socialist state aligned with the Soviet Union, while West Berlin remained under the control of the Western Allies and became a symbol of democratic values.
+Ideological rift between the Western Allies and the Soviet Union continued to widen and what was formally a divided city of Berlin, divided Germany was formed in 1949.
+East Berlin became the capital of the German Democratic Republic which is a socialist state supported by Soviet Union while West Berlin remained under the control of the Western Allies and was seen as a symbol of freedom and democracy.

 2. The Construction of the Berlin Wall